Karimat-Oyetola/Maven-Toys/README.md

   - Normalization: Transformed the data into a structured format suitable for analysis, to make fields like product prices and costs numerical.
   - Extract features such as profit margins, seasonal trends, and geographic performance metrics.

-    ##### Modeling:
+###### Modeling:
-    Designed a star schema with fact tables 'sales table' and dimension tables (products, stores, calendar, inventory) to optimize for Power BI visualization.

-    Added calculated fields for profit per unit, total profit, and year-over-year(YOY) comparisons.
+  I designed a star schema with fact tables 'sales table' and dimension tables (products, stores, calendar, inventory) to optimize for Power BI visualization.
+Also added calculated fields for profit per unit, total profit, and year-over-year(YOY) comparisons.
 This organized dataset made it easier to find useful insights and create clear visuals.

 Data Normalization                        |           Data Modeling :----------------------------------------:|:----------------------------------: